DanCasterIt/dsPIC_FFT-iFFT_library_algorithm_debug/README.md

 # dsPIC_FFT-iFFT_library_algorithm_debug
-This is an example code I wrote to try to understand why the Microchip XC16's iFFT library function attenuates the output.
-It attenuates so much that is not usable.
+This is an example code I wrote to try to understand why the Microchip XC16's iFFT library function introduces too much noise the output.
+It introduces so much noise that is not usable.

 This code is directly derived from the Microchip's "CE018 - Using the Fast Fourier Transform (FFT) for Frequency Detection" with few modification: